Get fit and dance into the fall!

 Dance Classes

-Immerse yourself in the vibrant rhythms of West African dance, Afrobeat, Soca, and urban line dancing (coming soon).
+Immerse yourself in the vibrant rhythms of West African dance, and SocaFit.
 Our classes are designed to be fun, energetic, and inclusive.

 Fitness Training